 5. Cotton swab to protect cosmetics

-This happens way to often: you open your cosmetics bag only to see your blush crumbled in a thousand pieces and now everything is pink and dusty.
+This happens way too often: you open your cosmetics bag only to see your blush crumbled in a thousand pieces and now everything is pink and dusty.
 Place a cotton swab inside your compact cosmetics and save yourself the trouble and the money.

 6. Get a universal charging station, packing hacks

 This is perfect for people who use a lot of gadgets (so, basically all of us) or if you’re traveling with a group.
-Now no one has to fight over charging time and you can always have all your gadgets charged at all times.
+Now no one has to fight overcharging time and you can always have all your gadgets charged at all times.

 7. Take a credit card that doesn’t charge foreign transaction fees

-At home this is probably not something you think about, as most cards charge a small transaction fee or none at all.
+At home, this is probably not something you think about, as most cards charge a small transaction fee or none at all.
 However, when you’re abroad these fees can add up, so check before you leave which card would save you the most money.